microsoft/BotFramework-WebChat/SPEECH.md

 To prevent leaking your subscription key, you should build/host a server which use your subscription key to generate authorization token, and send only the authorization token to client.
 You can find [more information about authorization token in this article](https://docs.microsoft.com/en-us/azure/cognitive-services/authentication).

-> To use the latest neural speech voice, you might need to have a subscription in "West US 2" region.
+> To use the [voices powered by deep neural network](https://azure.microsoft.com/en-us/blog/microsoft-s-new-neural-text-to-speech-service-helps-machines-speak-like-people/), you might need to have a subscription in "West US 2" region.

 ### Integrating Web Chat into your page